What is the Stock Market Bubble?

 Following are the steps of the eruption and inflation of the stock market bubble:

-Above image shows the steps in the bubble formation process, let’s understand it through the example of the dotcom bubble of 1999:
+The above image shows the steps in the bubble formation process; let’s understand it through the example of the dotcom bubble of 1999:

 #1 – Disruptive Innovation